+Spanning an immense territory that claims nearly the entire southern half of both Argentina and Chile, this wild, remote land is both mystical and legendary.
 Its scenery consists of dramatic cliffs and resplendent marine life on the Atlantic Coast, followed by the mind-blowing vastness of the deserted steppe inland and finally the jagged glacier-cleaved Andes mountains as they make their last dramatic flare before plummeting into the South Pacific.

 Patagonia is not only legendary for its natural beauty, but also for the unique history of the original pioneers who were brave enough to inhabit these wild lands.